loader image

 Entatis – Convex curve to “fix” the optical illusion

-That explains also why in theaters screens are curved, which is in order to compensate the distortion along the edges at the peripheral areas.
+That also explains why theaters’ screens are curved, which is basically to compensate for the distortion along the edges at the peripheral areas.

 The Dark Knight – lens distortion